aaronparker/aaronparker.github.io/_posts/2007-04-09-windows-2003-r2-and-integrated-service-pack-2.md

   R2SPLevel = 2
 </p>

 and your R2 installation should work.
-I&#8217;ve tested this on a single machine and everything is working as expected.
+I've tested this on a single machine and everything is working as expected.

 Alternatively you can follow this process to create a single ISO/DVD that includes both Windows 2003 R2 CDs slipstreamed with Service Pack 2: